| Copyright | Lennart Kolmodin |

 The Binary class

-decode a Haskell value to a lazy ByteString
+decode a Haskell value to a lazy ByteString.
+It mirrors the Read and

 suitable for serialising Haskell values to disk, over the network.